aaminasadafbs-code/student-performance-predictor-ml-project/README.md

 **Aamina Sadaf**

-Mathematics With Computer Applications Student
+Bachelor of Science in Mathematics with Computer Applications

-Project developed for learning Machine Learning fundamentals and building a practical GitHub portfolio project.
+This project is part of my Machine Learning learning journey and GitHub portfolio, focusing on building practical skills in data analysis and predictive modeling.